onedata/onedata-documentation/doc/using_onedata/metadata.md

     * providerId,
     * spaceId.

-The mapping function should return (key, value) pair/s that are to be emitted to the view via `emit()` function.
+The mapping function should return (key, value) pair or pairs that are to be emitted to the view via `emit()` function.

  If one document shall be mapped to exactly one row in the view, the mapping